darrellodonnell/demo-generic-toip-gf/README.md

-# Demo: A Pan Canadian Verifiable Credential Ecosystem Governance Framework
+# Demo: A Generic Governance Framework

-This repository is a demonstration of expressing a decentralized Pan-Canadian Ecosystem Verifiable Credential Governance Framework by providing a structured place for publishing governance documents about the ecosystem so that audiences can find and understand those documents.
-Member participants in this ecosystem (e.g., Canadian governments) can publish the documents over which they are the authority that define how to participate in the ecosystem.
+This repository is a demonstration of expressing a decentralized Governance Framework by providing a structured place for publishing governance documents about the ecosystem so that audiences can find and understand those documents.
+Member participants in this ecosystem (e.g., <sample members>) can publish the documents over which they are the authority that define how to participate in the ecosystem.
 Entities wishing to participate in the ecosystem (e.g., public or private organizations), such as being a verifier of government issued verifiable credentials, can use the